luisfsantos/CNV2017/README.md

 ```

 ## Load Balancer
-This module is the Load Balancer and has the main method to run the balancer (and the AutoScaler):
+This module is the Load Balancer and has the main method to run the balancer (and the AutoScaler).

+### Code
 ```
 ant
 java -cp $CP_CNV:LoadBalancer.jar loadbalancer.LoadBalancer
 ```

 ## Render Server
-This module is for the worker which do the actual rendering and has the main method to run the server which awaits render requests:
+This module is for the worker which do the actual rendering and has the main method to run the server which awaits render requests.

+### Code
 ```
 ant
 java -cp $CP_CNV:RenderServer.jar webserver.Server